Wednesday, 25 May 2011

 This ancient temple dedicated to Shiva (Jambukeswara) and Parvati (Akhilandeswari) is one of the foremost Saivite shrines in Tamil Nadu.
 This large temple celebrates Shiva as Jambukeswara, an embodiment of the element water and is often referred to as Appustalam and is hence one of the Pancha Bhoota Stalams, the other four being Tiruvannamalai (fire), Chidambaram (Space), Kanchipuram (Earth) and Kalahasti (Air) respectively.
 The Sri Jambukeshwara Temple is dedicated to Lord Siva and has five concentric walls and seven gopuras.
 It is built around a Shiva lingam partly submerged in water that comes from a spring in the sanctum sanctorum.
 Non-Hindus are not allowed inside the temple.

-According to the legend there was once a forest of jambu trees in the place of modern Tiruvanaikka.
+According to the legend, there was once a forest of jambu trees in the place of modern Tiruvanaikka.
 Nearby was a tank called Chandratheertha which was filled by water from the river Kaveri.
 Lord Shiva appeared as a Lingam under one of the trees.
 The lingam came to be called the Jambulingam.

 Due to a curse, the two Shiva ganas Pushpadanta and Malyava, were born in the forest as a white elephant and as a spider.
 The elephant worshiped the Lingam with flowers and with water brought in its trunk.
 The spider too worshiped the Lingam, spinning out a web over the Lingam to prevent leaves of the tree from falling on it.
 The spider's web appeared to be unclean for the elephant and it destroyed the web.
-This lead to big clash between the two and ultimately resulted in their death.
+This led to a big clash between the two and ultimately resulted in their death.
 Lord Shiva granted Moksha (salvation) to both.
 The spider was born in a royal Chola family as the great king Ko Chenkannan, a Chozha King who built about 70 temples (Madakovil) including the temple of Jambukeswarar at Tiruvanaikka.
-Because the king remembered about his earlier birth, he built the temples in a such way that no elephant can enter the sanctum sanctorum and come near the Sivalingam.
-The temple at Thiruvanaikaval is a big one covering an area of about 18 acres with high walls and gopurams on all the 4 sides.
+Because the king remembered his earlier birth, he built the temples in a such way that no elephant could enter the sanctum sanctorum and come near the Sivalingam.
+The temple at Thiruvanaikaval is a big one covering an area of about 18 acres with high walls and gopurams on all 4 sides.
 The temple has 5 prakarams.
-The main sanctum sanctorum (the 5th prakaram) can be reached by entering a series of Gopurams (Towers).
-The shrine for female deity Akilandeswari is situated in the 4th prakaram.
+The main sanctum sanctorum (the 5th praharam) can be reached by entering a series of Gopurams (Towers).
+The shrine for the female deity Akilandeswari is situated in the 4th praharam.

 HOW TO REACH: